 If you see a device you don't recognize, secure your Dropbox account by following these steps:

-- Unlink the device.
+- Remotely sign out of the device.

 - Secure your Dropbox account and email address.

-Find out the location of a device that's linked to your Dropbox
+Find out the location of your device

 Dropbox logs the IP address of each device that accesses your account.
 You can use the IP address to discover the login location and the internet provider used.